jeguzzi/robomaster_sim/README.md

 $ cd <this repo>/examples
 $ python camera.py
 ```
-visualize the video stream (you will dummy stream)
+visualizes the video stream (you will dummy stream)
 ```
 $ cd <this repo>/examples
 $ python chassis.py
 ```
-move the robots while gathering data from the chassis.
+moves the robots while gathering data from the chassis.

 ### CoppeliaSim simulation